Frijol/climate-change/GLOSSARY.md

 ## FIT
 feed-in tariffs, a long-term guaranteed incentive to resource owners based on the enegy produced (in kWh) and not based on demand [EPRI, 12][EPRI]

+## forward contract
+a forward contract specifies for a future transaction: quantity and quality of goods, delivery date, payment amount and type, payment date, and any penalties for failure to uphold the agreement

+## forward market
+a market where the transaction is agreed upon in a contract ("forward contract") in advance of delivery or payment

 ## fracking
 Hydraulic fracturing, a high-pressure injection of a liquid into a wellbore to create cracks in deep-rock formations to access otherwise hard-to-reach natural gas and petroleum